 The emphasis in this course is given to the concept of a function and its graph.
 The functions studied include: polynomial, rational, exponential, logarithmic, trigonometric and their inverses.
 Algebra skills required in calculus are covered and vectors are introduced.

 This course continues the study of limits with the definite integral and the Fundamental Theorem of Calculus.
-It covers techniques of integration, improper integrals, and application to areas, volumes, and arc length.
+It covers techniques of integration, improper integrals, and application to areas, and volumes .
 Approximation techniques using differentials and Taylor and Maclaurin series are also introduced together with differential equations.

 Physical activity and health is an introductory course that combines a variety of physical activities in order to promote an active and healthy lifestyle.
 Stress management, motivational factors, weight management, and nutrition are some of the topics that complement the weekly activities.
 Students are expected to participate to the best of their ability in a fun-filled environment.
 The following activities may be offered: Soccer, Ultimate, Volleyball, Hockey, Ringette, Basketball, Lacrosse, Snowshoeing, Hiking, Cross country running, Rollerblading, Weight training, Circuit/Core training, Yoga, Pilates, Badminton, Flexibility, and Relaxation.

 The student will use computer software to create working schematics and printed circuit board (PCB) artwork at an advanced-to-intermediate level.
 The student will assemble a PCB then use machine shop and electronics test equipment to realize a full featured electronic product designated by the department.